bretkikehara/openshift-sonatype-nexus-jetty/README.md

 Openshift Sonatype Nexus DIY Cartridge
 -------------------------

-This project facilitates a lightweight cartridge with the [Sonatype Nexus](http://www.sonatype.org/nexus/) configurations only.
-Since the build hook downloads and configures the Sonatype Nexus Jetty bundle, this code repository only stores the hooks and the custom Nexus configurations.
+This [Openshift](https://www.openshift.com/) cartridge facilitates running a lightweight cartridge by storing only the [Sonatype Nexus](http://www.sonatype.org/nexus/) configurations.
+The build hook will download and configure the Sonatype Nexus Jetty bundle.

+## Sonatype Nexus

+[Sonatype Nexus](http://www.sonatype.org/nexus/) serves as a Maven repository.

+Current Deploy Version: ***2.8.1-01*** community edition

+The deploy version can be changed by setting the version in the `.openshift/action_hooks/build` script.

-## Hooks
+## Openshift Hook Information

 All hooks are available under the `.openshift/action_hooks` directory.

 ### Build
-Currently, the build hook downloads the `2.8.1-01` version of the nexus repository and then proceeds to deployt it to `$OPENSHIFT_DATA_DIR`.
-This can be changed by updating the `NEXUS_VERSION` in the `.openshift/action_hooks/build` script.
+Currently, the build hook downloads the the Nexus bundle and then proceeds to deploy it to `$OPENSHIFT_DATA_DIR`.
+This can be changed by updating the `NEXUS_VERSION` in the `.openshift/action_hooks/build` script. ***NOTICE: Any existing version of the nexus deployment will be deleted!***

 If `sonatype-work` directory does not exists, then a copy is made in the `$OPENSHIFT_DATA_DIR`.
+Otherwise, this folder will not be touched across deployments.

 ### Start